Keeping the Listener Engaged: a Dynamic Model of Bayesian Persuasion: Model

-If the sender provides no information, then the receiver takes action $r$ if and only if $p_{0}\geq\hat{p}$.
+If the sender provides no information, then the receiver takes action $r$ when $p_{0}\geq\hat{p}$.
 Therefore, persuasion is necessary only when $p_{0}<\hat{p}$.
-In this case, the KG solution prescribes an experiment that induces only two posterior beliefs, $q_{-}=0$ and $q_{+}=\hat{p}$.
+In this case, the KG solution prescribes an experiment that induces only two posteriors, $q_{-}=0$ and $q_{+}=\hat{p}$.
 The former leads to action $\ell$, while the latter results in action $r$.
-This experiment is optimal for the sender, because $\hat{p}$ is the minimum belief necessary to trigger action $r$, and setting $q_{-}=0$ maximizes the probability of generating $\hat{p}$, and thus action $r$.
-The resulting payoff for the sender is $p_{0}v/\hat{p}$, as given by the dashed blue line in the left panel of Figure \ref{fig:KG}.
-The flip side is that the receiver enjoys no rents from persuasion; his payoff is $\mathcal{U}(p):=\max\{U_{\ell}(p),U_{r}(p)\}$, the same as if no information were provided, as depicted in the right panel of Figure \ref{fig:KG}.
+This experiment is optimal for the sender, because $\hat{p}$ is the minimum belief necessary to trigger action $r$, and setting {$q_{-}=0$} maximizes the probability of generating $\hat{p}$, and thus action $r$.
+The resulting payoff for the sender is $p_{0}v/\hat{p}$, as given by the dashed line in the left panel of Figure \ref{fig:KG}.
+The flip side is that the receiver enjoys no rents from persuasion; his payoff is $\mathcal{U}(p_{0}):=\max\{U_{\ell}(p_{0}),U_{r}(p_{0})\}$, the same as if no information were provided, as depicted in the right panel of Figure \ref{fig:KG}.

-\paragraph{Dynamic model.}
+\paragraph*{Dynamic model.}